albinjal/Ladok_Grade_Calculator/readme.md

-# Avrage grade calculator for Ladok
+# Average grade calculator for Ladok